tacoss/plate/README.md

 **src/resources/styles/**

-Stylesheets in this directory are processed and saved to the `build` directory, they can be almost anything Rollup.js can handle.
+Stylesheets in this directory are processed and saved to the `build` directory, they can be Styl, SASS, LESS or PostCSS.

 - In example, the `src/resources/styles/main.less` will be saved as `build/main.css` instead.
 - Any file found here will be used as entry-point for further bundling.